hyotang666/trestrul/README.md

+# TRESTRUL 0.0.6

+## What is this?
-# TRESTRUL 0.0.0 - Tiny utilities for TREe-STRUctured-List.
+Tiny utilities for TREe-STRUctured-List.

 ## Current lisp world
 List is very flexible.